Expression Language Reference¶

 Bind type-specific operator handler to function

-Expression Overload(op, f) instructs f to use operator op on invocation instead of the default generic.
+Expression Op(op, f) instructs f to use op operator on invocation instead of the default generic.

-Operator parameter singleton can be referenced with string key
+Operator parameter singleton can be referenced with a

 This operator handler is propagated downstream to all terminal